docpad-archive/documentation/01-start/04-begin.html.md

 <title><%= @getPreparedTitle() %></title>
 ```

 Now that is awesome.
 While this was a simple example, we can use this to do some really cool stuff.
-For instance, [here is an example of it being used to localise dates into french](https://gist.github.com/4166882).
+For instance, [here is an example of it being used to localize dates into french](https://gist.github.com/4166882).

 If you're writing a plugin, you can use [the extendTemplateData event](/docpad/events) to extend the template data.